 We are also part of a long-standing partnership with White Woman Lane Junior School.
 You can visit their website at www.whitewomanlane.norfolk.sch.uk

-White Woman Lane Junior School, Old Catton Junior School, Frettenham Primary School, Hainford Primary School, Horsford Primary School and St Faiths’ Primary School will be joining together to form a partnership from September 2015 onwards.
+White Woman Lane Junior School, Old Catton Junior School, Frettenham Primary School, Hainford Primary School, Horsford Primary School and St Faiths’ Primary School are now part of the Nebula Federation.

 A lot of thought and effort has gone into this decision and we feel the new name is reflective of this.
 The word nebula originates from the creation of stars, and that is exactly what all of our schools represent - places where individual talents and abilities are recognized and where stars are born.